HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-06-database-migrations.md

 # Database Migrations

-- **Status:** Active
+- **Status:** Accepted
 - **Last Modified:** 2023-12-06
 - **Related Issue:** [#779](https://github.com/HHS/simpler-grants-gov/issues/779)
-- **Deciders:** Aaron Couch, TODO?
+- **Deciders:** Lucas Brown, Aaron Couch, Billy Daly, Sammy Steiner, Michael Chouinard
 - **Tags:** Database, Backend

 ## Context and Problem Statement

-We need a tool that can help manage the schema of our database, as well as make updates to the schema as we add more to it
+We need a tool that can help manage the schema of our database, as well as make updates to the schema as we add more to it.

-NOTE: At the time of writing this, the API already uses Alembic, and this document is more to describe why we use it, rather than to make a decision
+NOTE: At the time of writing this, the API already uses Alembic, and this document is more to describe why we use it, rather than to make a decision.

 ## Decision Drivers